-Referrals to Saturday School or After-School Detention may be made only by juvenile court officials, principals, and assistant principals of the elementary, middle school, high school building, and the vocational school based upon teachers' written referrals or administrators' own judgments about the student's behavior.
-Students will be sent to After-School Detention or Saturday School only after:
+Referrals to Saturday School or Before- or After-School Detention may be made only by juvenile court officials, principals, assistant principals, and academic deans of the elementary, middle school, high school building, and the career and technical center based upon teachers' written referrals or administrators' own judgments about the student's behavior.
+Students will be sent to Before- or After-School Detention or Saturday School only after:

-- Disciplinary forms have been written. - Parent notice via written notification or phone call. - The Saturday School or After-School Detention supervisor has been contacted.
+- Disciplinary forms have been written. - Parent notice via written notification or phone call. - The Saturday School or Before- or After-School Detention supervisor has been contacted.

-Rules and Procedures for Saturday School and After-School Detention
+Rules and Procedures for Saturday School and Before- or After-School Detention

-- Students are responsible for their own transportation. - Students will not speak to any other student or the instructor without permission. - Students are responsible for bringing all study materials and assignments, and/or the teacher may provide instruction and assignments or ways to help students learn to manage their own behavior.
-The instruction and assignments may include reading, discussion, research, writing of essays, speakers etc. Students will not be allowed to go to lockers. - Students ARE NOT allowed to sleep. - Except for water, no food or drink will be allowed. - No headsets, electronic equipment, games, etc. are allowed.
-Only appropriate educational items are allowed. - Two restroom breaks will be allowed. - Hours for Saturday School are from 8:30 a.m. to 12:00 p.m. - Hours for After-School Detention are from 3:20 p.m. to 5:20 p.m. - Adjustment and rescheduling of Saturday School or After-School Detention will be done only one time with prior notification from parents to building principal or assistant principals.
+- Students are responsible for their own transportation. - Students will not speak to any other student or the instructor without permission from the instructor. - Students are responsible for bringing all study materials and assignments, and/or the teacher may provide instruction and assignments or ways to help students learn to manage their own behavior.
+The instruction and assignments may include reading, discussion, research, writing of essays, speakers etc. Students will not be allowed to go to lockers. - Students ARE NOT allowed to sleep. - Except for water, no food or drink will be allowed. - No personal electronic devices (cell phones, headsets, electronic equipment, games, etc.) are allowed and will be collected by the monitor.
+Only appropriate educational items are allowed.

+- Two restroom breaks will be allowed. - Hours for Saturday School are from 8:30 a.m. to 12:00 p.m. - Hours for Before-School Detention are from 7:00 a.m. to 7:50 a.m. - Hours for After-School Detention are from 3:20 p.m. to 5:20 p.m. - Adjustment and rescheduling of Saturday School or Before- or After-School Detention will be done only one time with prior notification from parents to building principal or assistant principals.